andreystepanov/remark-with-images/README.md

 Rest of the text...
 ```

-And you `javascript` might look like:
+And the `javascript` might look like:

 ```javascript
 import vfile from 'to-vfile'